-All students must present evidence (COPY, not the original) to the Department of Nursing having begun the Hepatitis Vaccine series before going to the practicum facility.
+All students must present evidence (COPY, not the original) to the Department of Nursing having begun the Hepatitis Vaccine series upon application.
 The only allowed vaccination exemption is documentation from a student's primary healthcare provider regarding an allergy or other medical or religious reason.
-Students who qualify for the allowed exemption must provide a declination form signed by the student's primary healthcare provider to the applicable course coordinator by February 1st of the Spring semester for the BSN-DE program option and at the beginning of each term with a required practicum in the BSN-O option.
+Students who qualify for the allowed exemption must provide a declination form signed by the student's primary healthcare provider to the applicable course coordinator by February 1st of the Spring semester for the BSN on-campus, BSN-DE program option and at the beginning of each term with a required practicum in the BSN-O option.
 The declination form can be found in the Student Handbook appendix.
-Students who fail to provide documentation of vaccination or declination form by the deadline may be Administratively dropped from practicum courses.